CARMITA SMILES YOGA

 There were many different reasons for why yogis and practitioners face their mat a certain direction.
 Some face their mat in whatever direction gives them room to move freely during physical practice.
 Others stood facing true north to welcome the sun, life, or connection to the universe to their practice.
 While a couple articles I read mentioning people who liked their mat to face East.
 This also welcomes the sun and Divine into their practice (whether meditative or physical).

 Some directions seem to have similarities for why a mat or body faces a certain direction.
 Here is a review of my findings.
-For a deeper understanding and discussion on this topic click here to listen to this discussion on my latest podcast.

 Mat or Body facing North: Pulls one in the right direction of life.
 Welcomes stability, one to be unshakable, keeps goals in mind, and open's self up to guidance from the universe or Divine.